-See how much you can save by reducing your food waste with the Love a List four-week Challenge.
+See how much money you can save by reducing your food waste with the Love a List four-week challenge.

 You'll receive a free Love a List Pack via email including a meal planner, shopping list and challenge tracker to help you waste less and save!

 Take the challenge

 Sustainability Victoria collects, uses and discloses your personal information for the purpose of Love Food Hate Waste program and may disclose your information to our business partners for the purpose of providing this service, including to our email marketing service provider, Mailchimp.
 Mailchimp databases, while stored outside of Australia, are maintained securely by the service provider and are managed subject to Australian privacy legislation requirements.
 We manage personal information in accordance with the Privacy and Data Protection Act 2014 and our Privacy statement.
 If you wish to be removed from our mailing list, have any questions relating to the Privacy statement or wish to seek access to the personal information which Sustainability Victoria holds about you, please contact us in writing addressed to firstname.lastname@example.org.

 Most of us know that food waste is a big issue and try to do our bit to reduce it.
 And yet the average family in Victoria loses over $2,000 a year from wasting food.
 And two thirds of it could have been eaten.
 That’s a lot of money to simply throw away!